kunnan/kunnan.github.io/_posts/CocoaTouchStaticLibrary/2018-04-26-pod_lib_create.md

 Analyzing dependencies
 Fetching podspec for `KNPodlib` from `../`
 Downloading dependencies
-Installing Expecta (1.0.6)
-Installing Expecta+Snapshots (3.1.1)
-Installing FBSnapshotTestCase (2.1.4)
-Installing KNPodlib (0.1.0)
-Installing Specta (1.0.7)
-Generating Pods project
-Integrating client project
-[!]
-Please close any current Xcode sessions and use `KNPodlib.xcworkspace` for this project from now on.
-Sending stats
-Pod installation complete!
-There are 5 dependencies from the Podfile and 5 total pods installed.
-[!]
-Automatically assigning platform `ios` with version `9.3` on target `KNPodlib_Example` because no platform was specified.
-Please specify a platform for this target in your Podfile.
-See `https://guides.cocoapods.org/syntax/podfile.html#platform`.
- Ace! you're ready to go!
- We will start you off by opening your project in Xcode open 'KNPodlib/Example/KNPodlib.xcworkspace'
-To learn more about the template see `https://github.com/CocoaPods/pod-template.git`.
 To learn more about creating a new pod, see `http://guides.cocoapods.org/making/making-a-cocoapod`.
 >```